Characters of Ackley Bridge: Razia Paracha

 Razia Paracha (portrayed by Nazmeen Kauser) is the sister of Nasreen (Amy-Leigh Hickman) and Saleem (Esa Ashraf/Yaseen Khan), and the daughter of Kaneez (Sunetra Sarker) and Iqbal (Narinda Samra).
 Razia develops a crush on Riz Nawaz (Nohail Mohammed), but he decides to date her best friend Hayley Booth (Cody Ryan) instead.
 She becomes convinced that he likes her since she is white, and bleaches her skin in an attempt to appear white.
-When her science teacher, Rashid Hyatt (Tony Jayawardena), sees her struggling in lessons, he makes her aware that she suffers from dyspraxia.
+When her science teacher, Rashid Hyatt (Tony Jayawardena), sees her struggling in lessons, he makes her aware that she has dyspraxia.
 Hayley discovers a pregnancy test in Kaneez's bathroom cupboard, and tells Razia that she knows how to fake a positive test.

 Razia is billed as "bright, opinionated and keen to learn", with a sometimes "abrasive" personality.
 She is also described as confident, but it is noted that her confidence is "all a front" while she decides what she wants to do with her life in the future.